-For moms returning to work after spending time away from the workforce, the insecurity, the excitement, the anxiety, and the fear are real.
+For moms returning to work after spending time away from the paid workforce, the insecurity, the excitement, the anxiety, and the fear are real.

 Will my skills translate to working outside the home after being away from the workforce for many years?